QubesOS/qubes-app-u2f/Documentation/manpages/qctap-get-assertion.rst

 should be first 128 bits of SHA-256 digest over credential ID, as hexadecimal digits.
 The program verifies if it matches the credential ID included in the request.
+This is a backward compatible equivalent to old ``u2f.Authenticate``.

 Environment variables
 ---------------------